zk4x/zyx/README.md

 2. Commitment to support stable Rust.
 3. Zero overhead approach with compile time graph.
 4. Multithreaded CPU Buffer as the default accelerator.
-5. Minimum of runtime errors, primarily thanks to const shapes that are checked at compile time.
+5. Minimum of runtime errors, primarily thanks to constant shapes that are checked at compile time.

 ## Missing features